 So keeping these vitamins and nutrients in mind, I will now share with you some great food choices to add to your daily diet for the growth, vitality and optimal health of your hair.

-- Yogurt: Yogurt, preferably homemade, is a nutritious snack for strengthening the hair and enhancing its growth.
-If you are not lactose intolerant or dealing with excessive weight, I recommend using organic, grass-fed, full-fat plain cow yogurt in which you can flavor with spices and honey.
-Some of the various nutrient-rich benefits include gut-healthy probiotics, zinc, calcium, iodine, animal protein and vitamin B2, B7 and B12.
+Yogurt and kefir, preferably homemade, are nutritious foods for strengthening the hair and enhancing its growth.
+If you are not lactose intolerant or dealing with excessive weight, I recommend using organic, grass-fed, full-fat plain cow yogurt which you can flavor with spices and honey.
+Some of the various nutrient-rich benefits include zinc, calcium, iodine, animal protein, and vitamin B2, B7 and B12.